ChengShaoRong/KissServerFramework/KissServerFramework/public/readme.txt

 	3.1 Double-click to run 'files/CreateDatabase.bat' to create database 'kiss'.
 (Click 'Enter' while ask for password because no password as default).
 Modify the BAT file if your install folder is not 'C:/xampp'.
 	3.2 Double-click to run 'files/ImportDatabase.bat' to import from 'kiss.sql'.
 (Click 'Enter' while ask for password because no password as default).
 Modify the BAT file if your install folder is not 'C:/xampp'.

-4 (Optional step)HTTP upgrade to HTTPS, WS upgrade to WSS
+4 (Optional step)HTTP upgrade to HTTPS, WS upgrade to WSS, change RSA certificate that use in Socket
 	4.1 Prefare SSL certificate, You can go to Tencent( https://console.cloud.tencent.com/ssl ) or "Let's Encrypt"( https://letsencrypt.org/ )apply for a free SSL certificate or buy one.
 I was apply the free one year SSL certificate from Tencent, and download the Apache version and Nginx version reserve for next step.
 	4.2 Setup Nginx proxy
 		4.2.1 Go to Nginx web site download it. http://nginx.org/en/download.html Normaly we download the stable version, we take 'nginx.Windows-1.22.1' for example.